fivetran/dbt_netsuite/README.md

 ```

 ### Step 5: Disable models for non-existent sources (Netsuite2 only)
-It's possible that your Netsuite connector does not sync every table that this package expects.
+Your Netsuite connection may not sync every table that this package expects.
 If your syncs exclude certain tables, it is because you either don't use that feature in Netsuite or actively excluded some tables from your syncs.
 To disable the corresponding functionality in the package, you must add the relevant variables.
 By default, all variables are assumed to be true.
 Add variables for only the tables you would like to disable:
 ```yml
 vars:
     netsuite2__multibook_accounting_enabled: true # False by default.
 Disable `accountingbooksubsidiary` and `accountingbook` if you are not using the Multi-Book Accounting feature